 Think about tips-based pieces and don’t be afraid to give away some of your graphic design knowledge.
 You’re not producing the end result for a client if you’re giving advice on how a brand should be developed.

 At the end of each blog post, ask people to sign up to your mailing list.
 If you use WordPress for your website, there’s a bunch of plugins that will enable you to do this.
-It’ll be a slow burn, but as people find your blog and become engaged with the content you’re publishing, you’ll start to find that subscribe list slowly growing.
+It’ll be a slow burn.
+However, as people find your blog and become engaged with the content you’re publishing, you’ll start to find that subscribe list slowly growing.

-Just make sure you’re consistent with your blogging efforts by publishing at least one post every two weeks (once a week is better, if you can manage it).
+Just make sure you’re consistent with your blogging efforts.
+Publish at least one post every fortnight (once a week is better, if you can manage it).

 This is known as a ‘lead magnet’.
-You simply place the ebook behind a sign-up form which asks for an email address in return (again, WordPress has plenty of plugins that will allow you to do this relatively easily), and distribute the URL far, wide and regularly on your social networks.
+You simply place the e-book behind a sign-up form which asks for an email address in return (again, WordPress has plenty of plugins that will allow you to do this relatively easily), and distribute the URL far, wide and regularly on your social networks.
+Freelance operatives need to be taken seriously.

 Again, this is a slow burn process, but it’ll help you build that all-important email marketing list.
 And, because they’ll have read and enjoyed your ebook, you’ll have established a degree of trust with them.
 In email marketing, trust can mean the difference between an email being opened and engaged with and one that’s sent straight to the recycle bin.